sajithamim/javascript_programs/README.md

 #    Add the user's first and last name to each comment in the comments array
 #    Get a list of the users who haven't commented
 # 21. Remove duplicates from given array
+# 22. How to find the count of duplicates in an array?
+# 23. How to find the missing number in a given integer array of 1 to 10.
+# 24. Write a fn called calculateAvg that takes an array of numbers as input and returns the avg of those numbers.